dictate-button/dictate-button-wordpress-plugin/readme.txt

 == Description ==

-The Dictate Button for WordPress plugin enables speech-to-text functionality for various form types on your site through the dictate-button.io service.
+The Dictate Button plugin enables speech-to-text functionality for various form types on your site through the dictate-button.io service.
-It allows users to dictate text rather than typing, making your site more accessible and user-friendly.
+It allows users to dictate text rather than type it, making your site more accessible and user-friendly.

 **Please note:** This plugin requires an account and site registration on [dictate-button.io](https://dictate-button.io).